Wrongful conviction of David Camm: Third trial

-Fourth theory of the crime

 With the touch DNA evidence placing Boney in a more active role in the crime, the prosecution introduced yet another theory of the crime near the end of the third trial when Judge Jonathan Dartt made a controversial ruling that the jury instructions could include an instruction allowing the jury to find Camm guilty if they believed he "aided and abetted" Boney during the murders.
 This instruction applied if the jury believed Camm had involvement in the murders, but was not the shooter.
 The defense strenuously objected to the inclusion of this instruction, citing not only the complete lack of evidence that Camm had ever even met Boney, but that the instruction violated the law against double jeopardy; Camm had been acquitted on conspiracy charges during the second trial.

-Louisville defense attorney Steve Romines criticized the move stating: "This aiding and abetting: they don't have any evidence to support it.
-It's really inconsistent with their proof."

 Camm's defense attorneys argued this new theory of the crime essentially threw out the blood spatter evidence—the only major piece of forensic evidence tying Camm to the crime.
 Following the verdict, Richard Kammen stated: "All of a sudden to say 'well if all our evidence is wrong, go ahead and convict him anyway' this jury was a smart jury, they clearly saw through that."

 Acquittal

 On October 24, 2013, the jury found Camm not guilty of all charges.
 Camm's attorneys described it as "vindication".
-By then, NBC News reported that costs had reached an "estimated $4.5 million".
-Boney was later convicted of the murders and sentenced to 225 years imprisonment.
+By then, NBC News reported that costs to Floyd County had reached an "estimated $4.5 million".